milanajudiya/Face_Emotion_Recognition_/README.md

 longer in the teacher’s brain rather translated in numbers that can be analysed and tracked.<p>

 # CNN Model
+<p>Convolutional layers convolve the input and pass its result to the next layer.
+This is similar to the response of a neuron in the visual cortex to a specific stimulus.[14]
+Each convolutional neuron processes data only for its receptive field.
+Although fully connected feedforward neural networks can be used to learn features and classify data, this architecture is generally impractical for larger inputs such as high-resolution images.
+It would require a very high number of neurons, even in a shallow architecture, due to the large input size of images, where each pixel is a relevant input feature.<p>

 # Exploratory Data Analysis